Processes

 Configure a Form Stage as follows:

-1. Use the From builder to create a Form for this stage.
+- Use the Form Builder to create a Form for this stage.

-6. Set a Responsible user for this stage.
-The form can be assigned to the process launcher or another user with access to Process Hub.
+- Set a Responsible user for this stage.
+The form can be assigned to the Process Launcher or another user with access to the Tasks section of the Processes & AI Agents module.

 RPA Bot Stage